hboissel/rainfall/bonus1/walktrough.md

 first argument => a number which must be under or equal to 9 second arguemnt => string that will be copied in the buffer before the number

+By testing with ltrace, we find out that 4 * (atoi(argv1)) is copied into a buffer

+In gdb, we see that the nb returned  by atoi is compared to `0x574F4C46`

 # Exploit

 We have to overwrite the nb return by atoi to make it equal to `1464814662` = `0x574F4C46` = `WOLF`